GitHubDragonFly/ModbusSlaveSimulation/README.md

 # ModbusSlaveSimulation
 Standalone Windows app supporting Modbus RTU, TCP, UDP and ASCIIoverRTU protocols for simulation.
-Also included is its Mono version (for Linux and possibly Mac OS).
+Also included is its Mono version, for Linux and possibly Mac OS (this is VB Net version so you will also have to install the mono-vbnc package besides for the mono-complete).

 Based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander.
 These are included as a resource for Windows version but are separate for Mono version.